philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 ### Introducing "Mozart"

-[Mozart](https://github.com/philipwalton/mozart) is a classical inheritance implementation built to show off the power of Private Parts.
+[Mozart](https://github.com/philipwalton/mozart) is a classical inheritance implementation based on [Brandon Benvie's example](http://bbenvie.com/articles/2012-07-25/JavaScript-Classes-with-private-protected-and-super) and built to show off the power of Private Parts.
 Some of the features of Mozart include:

 - Simple subclassing.
 - Private and protected methods and properties.